This page relates to the 2021-24 National Land Transport Programme.

 If there is a departure from the requirements, or any defect or omission, the reviewer must comment on its significance.

-Where the reviewer considers that there have been discrepancies and departures from procedure, or has concerns on cost and/or benefit estimation, the reviewer will determine the project benefit–cost ratio (BCR) and compare this with the applicant’s calculations.
+Where the reviewer considers there have been discrepancies and departures from procedure, or has concerns about cost and/or benefit estimation, the reviewer will determine the activity benefit–cost ratio (BCR) and compare this with the applicant’s calculations.

-The reviewer must determine whether the options identified in the analysis are mutually exclusive options of the same project.
+The reviewer must determine whether the options identified in the analysis are mutually exclusive options of the same activity.
 If the options identified:

 In special cases, other economic impacts may be considered (eg wider economic benefits).
-These are to be shown as sensitivity analyses, in addition to the MBCM (from August 2020) and EEM (superseded August 2020) procedure economic analysis.
+These are to be shown as sensitivity analyses, in addition to the MBCM procedure economic analysis.

 Where supplementary (third party) funding is involved, a government BCR must be determined in addition to the national BCR.